viaplay/simple-ioc/README.md

 <a name="mock">
 ### mock( name, properties )
 </a>
 Simple-ioc has a built-in mocking function, making it easier to mock modules with sync and async functions.
-Moch is not supposed to be used in production code, but rather in tests.
+Mock is not supposed to be used in production code, but rather in tests.

 #### Arguments